 Do NOT Use:

-Rubbing Alcohol, Hydrogen Peroxide, Bactine, Soaps, Ear Care Solutions, or Neosporin.
-These products are too harsh for piercings and will cause drying, irritation, redness, soreness, swelling, and will prolong the healing process.
+Homemade Salt Solutions, Rubbing Alcohol, Hydrogen Peroxide, Bactine, Soaps, Ear Care Solutions, Tea Tree Oil, or Neosporin.
+These products can be too harsh for piercings and can cause drying, irritation, redness, soreness, swelling, and can prolong the healing process.
 We do not need to disinfect the inside of our skin, only gently remove fluid draining from the piercing.
 If it will burn, sting, or irritate your eyes, it will do the same to your piercing.

 Do Not Touch Your Piercing

-Handling your piercing is the leading cause of physical or bacterial irritation.
+-Handling your piercing is the leading cause of physical or bacterial irritation.
 Do not touch or move your piercing while it is dry or crusty.
 This can scratch the inside of the piercing.
 Avoid make-up, moisturizers, or any other products in the piercing area.

-Occasionally the body will swell more than anticipated by the piercer.
-In the event of excessive swelling, consult with your piercer as soon as possible.
+-Occasionally the body will swell more than anticipated.
+In the event of excessive swelling, contact us as soon as possible.
 This is not a major issue if resolved quickly.
-The jewelry simply needs to be removed and lengthened.
+The jewelry may just need to be lengthened.

 Need Help or Advice?
 Contact Us!